Abhay-Kanwasi/ML-Learning/Projects/Movie Recommender System/Readme.md

 # Movie Recommender System
-Movie recommendation system is a fancy way to describe a process that tries to predict your preferred items based on your or people similar to you.
-In layman's terms, we can say that a Recommendation System is a tool designed to predict/filter the items as per the user's behavior.
+A movie recommendation system is a fancy way to describe a process that tries to predict your preferred items based on your or people similar to you.
+In layman's terms, we can say that a Recommendation System is a tool designed to predict/filter the items according to the user's behavior.

-## How do this project works ?
+## How does this project work?
-First download the file using this [link!](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data) and put it in the same directory where the app.py and main.py is then run main.py after that you can use command to runserver of streamlit.
+First download the file using this [link!](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data) and put it in the same directory where the app.py and main.py then create a virtual env outside of this directory using this command `python -m venv <your-venv-name>` after that run the command `pip install -r requirements.txt` run main.py after that you can use the command to runserver of streamlit.

-This project contains two main script one is main.py and one is app.py.
+This project contains two main scripts one is main.py and one is app.py.

 <b>main.py</b>